Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix C - Propensity Score Matching

-For creating a group of matched users (i.e., similar socio-demographics, political affiliation, and social-media activity to fake-news sharers), we first randomly sampled an additional set of random users (n = 1,320), combined it with the random user sample (n = 1,820) and used propensity score matching (matchit package in R).
+For creating a group of matched users (i.e., similar socio-demographics, political affiliation, and social-media activity to fake-news sharers), we first sampled an additional set of users following one of the Twitter brand accounts (n = 1,320), combined it with the random user sample (n = 1,820) and used propensity score matching (matchit package in R).
 This procedure resulted in 1,725 users in the matched user group.
-As shown in Table \ref{fig:PropensityScoreMatching}, the samples match well except for the number of tweets per day (all p's except for \# tweets per day $>$ 0.05).
+As shown in Figure \ref{fig:PropensityScoreMatching}, the samples match well except for the number of tweets per day (all p's except for \# tweets per day $>$ 0.05).
 Even after the matching, fake-news sharers are more active on social media (p$<$0.01).
-To further investigate whether the activity of Twitter can explain our results, we replicate our analysis with a sample that is only matched to the social media activity and find similar results.